avinash84319/NetworkReadyPython/readme.md

 Note ! :- Use virtual machines as much as possible if you dont know the code biegn executed by the server for safety . ( server can run code recieved from other users if ipaddress and ports are known)

+## Redis server ( install anywhere )

+Redis server is used to synchronyse and fetch variables from and to remote machines.
+This server can be hosted anywhere but by default in this code it is in localhost .

+Install [Redis]

 ## Installation ( Server at remote machines )

 - Python